catamphetamine/anychan/README.md

 ## Hosting

 The application is distributed in the form of "releases" ("builds").
-The "builds" can be found on [GitLab Releases](https://gitlab.com/catamphetamine/anychan/-/releases) page, but those're most likely stale, so I'd recommend creating your own "build" from the sources as described at the bottom of this section.
+The "builds" can be found on [GitLab Releases](https://gitlab.com/catamphetamine/anychan/-/releases) page, but those're most likely stale, so I'd recommend creating your own "build" from the sources as described in the [Build](#build) section.

-A "build" contains an `index.html` file and a bunch of `.js`/`.css`/`.map`/image files with random generated names (and also about a 100 of code syntax highlighter language plugins that are only loaded on demand at runtime when highlighting a given language in` "code"` blocks).
+A "build" contains an `index.html` file and a bunch of `.js`/`.css`/`.map`/image files with random generated names (and also about a 100 of code syntax highlighter language plugins that are only loaded on demand at runtime when highlighting a given language in `"code"` blocks).

 Inside a "build", find and edit the `index.html` file in order to specify custom [configuration options](#configuration) such as:
 * URL path at which the contents of the "build" are hosted (the default is "hosted at the root of the domain").